HTTPArchive/almanac.httparchive.org/src/content/en/2021/capabilities.md

 With 560,359 (8.91%) desktop and 618,062 (8.25%) mobile sites, the Async Clipboard API (`writeText()` method) is one of the most used Fugu APIs.
 The `write()` method is used on 1,180 desktop and 1,227 mobile sites.
 The commercial website [Clipping Magic](https://clippingmagic.com/) allows you to remove the background of an image with the help of an AI algorithm.
 Just paste an image from the clipboard, and the website will remove its background.

 ### Web Share API
 The [Web Share API](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/share) allows you to share text, a URL, or files from a website or web application with other applications, e.g., mail clients or messengers.
-To do so, call the [`navigator.share()` method](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/share).
+To do so, call the [`navigator.share()`](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/share) method.
 It takes an object with the data to share with another application.
-The browser then opens the native share sheet, where the user can select the target application from.
+The browser then opens the built-in share sheet, where the user can select the target application from.
 The method returns a promise that resolves in case the content was successfully shared; otherwise, it will be rejected.

 ```js
 await navigator.share({